-I expected to have an advantage parenting teenagers because I am a high school teacher.
-Although strangers eye me suspiciously when I say I love teaching teenagers, it’s absolutely true.
+I expected to have an advantage parenting teenagers, as a high school teacher.

-They are my favourite group of humans.
+Friends would tell me they were terrified of that stage and I would smile because teens are my favourite kind of people.
 They can be tenacious and fearless.
-Or unsure, in need of encouragement.
-They are often willing to tackle the world with a passion most adults lack.
+Or unsteady, and open to encouragement.
+They will often tackle the world with a passion most adults lack.

 But in spite of all my first-hand experience, it turns out educating teenagers is slightly (ahem) different than being Mom to one.